mahedi-kaysar/demography/README.md

     4) Second one shows the list of persons.
     5) Every page contains links of other 2 pages for visiting quickly

-# Technical difficulties covered
+# Technical difficulties covered (with addition to previous versions)
     1) Thymeleaf form binding, Java 8 TimeDialect.
     2) Spring MVC, Dependency Injection, Autowire, Annotations,
     4) Multiple controllers have been used
     5) Custom annotations have been created for contraint validations
+    6) Added in memory data base support with Spring Data JPA implementaion
+    7) Successfully created Person table with JPA annotations

 # TODO
     1) Unit and Integration testing
     2) Checking the code reusablity and upating properly
-    3) Adding JPA, Spring Data
-    4) Database
-    5) Nice UI design.
+    3) Nice UI design.

 # Conclusion
 Enjoy Demographic Analytics!
 New features are coming.